 It doesn’t get much worse that this in tech.

 BlackBerry failed to meet targets with its new phones.
-Indeed, older BlackBerry models outsold the new BlackBerry 10 models intended to turn the company around.
+Indeed, older BlackBerry models outsold the new BlackBerry 10 models intended to turn the business around.

 Running out of time

 The company is running out of time and now has few options.
-Until now there was always the possibility a player like Lenovo would acquire the company.
+Until now there was always the possibility a player like Lenovo would acquire BlackBerry.
 That now looks less likely.

-BlackBerry 10, the company’s first modern smartphone operating system was seen by many as the last chance to stay relevant in the market.
+Many observers saw the BlackBerry 10, the brand’s first modern smartphone operating system, as the last chance to stay relevant.

 Recently I tested the BlackBerry Z10, the first smartphone in New Zealand to run the new software.
 It’s a solid performer with plenty of nicely realised ideas and useful features.
 The Z10 hardware is as good as any from today’s top smartphone brands.